ralhei/pyRserve/doc/intro.rst

     * Renamed pyRserve.rconnect() to pyRserve.connect().
 The former still works but shows a DepricationWarning
     * String evaluation should now only be executed on the namespace directly, not on the connection object anymore.
       The latter still works but shows a DepricationWarning.
+    * New kw argument `atomicArray=True` added to pyRserve.connect() for preventing single valued arrays from being converted into atomic python data types.

 * V 0.4 (2011-09-20)
     * Added support for nested function calls.
 E.g. conn.r.t.test( ....) now works.